cwborion/Parallax-Particles/parallax.js-1.5.0/README.md

 npm install
 ```

-Open the index.html file in your browser to view the page and observe the features of Parallax.j and Particles.js
+Open the index.html file in your browser to view the page and observe the features of Parallax.js and Particles.js